ViewComponent/view_component/README.md

 Support for third-party component frameworks was merged into Rails `6.1.0.alpha` in https://github.com/rails/rails/pull/36388 and https://github.com/rails/rails/pull/37919.
 Our goal with this project is to provide a first-class component framework for this new capability in Rails.

-This gem includes a patch that enables that support for Rails `5.0.0` through `6.1.0.alpha`.
+This gem includes a backport of those changes for Rails `5.0.0` through `6.1.0.alpha`.

 ## Design philosophy